SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please/rule.md

 If you are writing an email, a [Checked By](/checked-by-xxx) is your "Test Please".

-If you are doing anything else (e.g. updating a Word doc), you should still get a 2nd set of eyes to check the work and document it somewhere.
+If you are doing anything else (e.g. updating a Word doc or preparing a PowerPoint presentation), you should still get a 2nd set of eyes to check the work and document it somewhere.

 ::: email-template